 Bedrooms require flexible lighting that is both invigorating in the early morning and then calming at night.
-Besides having the atmosphere of relaxation, bedrooms need good general lighting in addition to appropriate task lighting for reading, dressing, grooming, and other activities.
+Besides having an atmosphere of relaxation, bedrooms need good general lighting in addition to appropriate task lighting for reading, dressing, grooming, and other activities.
 It is best to create a combination of general and task lighting.
-And if you use a dimmer control for your bedroom lamps, you will be able to adjust the light to suit different moods.
+If you use a dimmer control for your bedroom lamps, you will be able to adjust the light to suit different moods.

 Here, let’s discuss some suggestions on the different types of Allentown bedroom lighting.
-Knowing these will help you make the best choices and arrangements of lighting fixtures.
+Knowing these will help you make the best choices and arrangements for lighting fixtures.

 Task Lighting: This is used to illuminate a task or specific area.
-This bright light is usually work-oriented, i.e. reading or knitting.
-For task lighting, choose a lighting fixture with a shade that focuses the light onto one specific area.
+This bright light is usually work-oriented, i.e., reading or knitting.
+For task lighting, choose a lighting fixture with a shade that focuses the light on one specific area.
 If the bedroom lamps have shades that are open at the top and bottom, it will add to the overall ambient lighting.
-A style of lamps called swing-arm come in handy for bedtime tasks as they are fully adjustable.
+A style of lamp called swing-arm comes in handy for bedtime tasks as they are fully adjustable.

 If the task lighting is straining your eyes, your ambient light is probably too dim.
-This can be remedied by increasing the wattage of the bulb in your ambient light if allowed, or just using more lighting.
-There are a wide range of lighting options, including fixtures such as a swing-arm sconce that is placed at the head of the bed and adjusted for reading, or general table sized bedroom lamps.
+This can be remedied by increasing the wattage of the bulb in your ambient light if allowed or just using more lighting.
+There is a wide range of lighting options, including fixtures such as a swing-arm sconce that is placed at the head of the bed and adjusted for reading or general table-sized bedroom lamps.